rohanshar/endurocoBlog/_posts/How-to-do-interval-training-outside.md

 ---
 title: "How to do interval training outside?"
+excerpt: >
-excerpt: "How to do interval training outside?
+  How to do interval training outside?
               It may sound easy, but in practice doing interval training sessions outdoors is not at all that simple.
-Inside, on the indoor trainer, you can see your"
+Inside, on the indoor trainer, you can see your
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
-date: "2024-02-05T16:06:01.295Z"
+date: "2023-12-23T04:46:36.092Z"
 author:
-  name: "JJ Kasper"
+  name: "Rohan Sharma"
   picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
   url: "/assets/blog/dynamic-routing/cover.jpg"